perkbox/fe-challenge/README.md

 ## TS or JS, your choice

-- Pick one by setting variable `USE_TYPESCRIPT` in `src/Home/App.tsx`
+- At Perkbox, we use TypeScript as standard, however if you're more comfortable with using vanilla JavaScript, that's fine with us
-- Using one or the other will not negatively reflect on your test result, use whatever you are most comfortable with.
+- Using one over the other will not negatively reflect on your test result.
+We're more keen to see how you approach component reusability and code structure than the flavour of JS you choose

-## Extra
-***Only do this if you complete the first task in time and are happy with it.
-Not doing this task will not impact negatively on your test.***

-There is a todo list tab with a (very) basic to do list.
-Improve it however you feel best.

 ## Submission

-Upload the zip file to a cloud storage of your choice, just make sure it's accessible. (e.g. GoogleDrive, github) (tip: don't include the node_modules folder!)
+Either share a GitHub repository with us or upload a zip file to a cloud storage of your choice, just make sure it's accessible (e.g. GoogleDrive, GitHub) (tip: don't include the node_modules folder!)